New York March 2024

 The Book of Mormon

-The hit musical - The Book of Mormon - is scheduled to showcase 37 times in March at the Eugene O'Neill Theatre.
-This infamous musical follows the life of a pair of missionaries who are sent to travel the world to spread the Good Word.
+The hit musical The Book of Mormon continues its run at New York's Eugene O'Neill Theatre this spring with several exciting performances.
+The infamous musical follows the life of a pair of missionaries sent to travel the world to spread the Good Word.
 Need a reason to attend?
-Entertainment Weekly quoted the show as “the funniest musical of all time”.
-It’ll leave you in stitches, with the occasional teardrop.
-Buy your tickets before the event sells out.
+Entertainment Weekly quoted the show as “the funniest musical of all time."
+Purchase tickets now.

 Jerry Seinfeld